KoviSailor/kovisailor/README.md

 - Don't roleplay with me, for the love of god.
 I'll feel so awkward and cringe that I'll instantly hide you, I am not the character that I'm with the cos of!!
 - You're more guaranted to get a reply if you whisper me, I do not keep public chat on!!
 - Very low energy & tired individual here... that is if my __Via__ is not around.
-- I'm really introverted and quite blunt with stuff, I do not sugarcoat anything at all.
+- I'm really introverted and quite blunt with stuff!
 - My attention-span is genuinely really bad, so do remind me if I drift away a bit of our current topic.
 - Social-battery drains super fast... so if I suddenly be really silent, I'm just recharging!!
 - C + H is completely fine!!
 But if I'm with my __Ceci__ please ask her instead, she's my beloved and I'll naturally prioritize her comfort first.
 That also applies if I'm with a friend or someone else, be mindful!!